connermwallace/Scout/README.md

 * Clicking on the title for a pin on the map will take you directly to a description of that park.
 ### Articles
 * Clicking the articles link at the top, or scrolling down, you will be able to read as many articles as the NPS API has to offer.
+### Alerts
+* Using all the alerts available on the NPS API, if a park has a current alert in affect, its description will have a large red alert displaying the alert.